 Negligence in the operating theater is a serious matter.
 Surgical errors, sometimes referred to as “never events” because they are events that should never occur, can have dire consequences for patients.
 A surgical error can ruin a person’s life.
 Here are some of the most common surgical errors involved in medical malpractice cases:

 - No informed consent.
 Before you undertake the risks of surgery, you have to sign a document that says you’re aware of them.
 Your doctor has the obligation to explain what could go wrong and offer alternative treatments if there are any.
 When you say “yes”, it’s called informed consent.

 - Leaving objects inside a patient.
-A surgeon uses many instruments during a surgery.
+A surgeon uses many instruments during surgery.
 (Think sponges, clamps, forceps, curettes, etc.) But none of those belong inside a patient’s body after the fact.
 If a surgeon’s negligence leads to a pair of scissors showing up on an X-ray, that’s a real problem…

 - Anesthesia mistakes.
 Anesthesia is helpful when it’s just the right amount.
 But too much anesthesia can create unwanted side effects, or even injure the brain.
 Too little can leave a patient with pain, or suffering through horrific memories of surgery.

 Was your life turned upside down because of a surgical error and negligence?
 If so, you’re probably wondering what your options are.
 Can you sue for a botched surgery?
 You have loads of medical bills piling up like dirty dishes on a Saturday.
 Who should pay them?
 The surgeon?
 The hospital?
 Their insurance?
 One thing is clear: it shouldn’t be you.

 If you can prove medical malpractice (with evidence from your medical records, witnesses, expert testimony, etc), you can sue for surgical complications.
-The compensation you win in your medical malpractice case can help you take care of your past and future expenses taken care of.
+The compensation you win in your medical malpractice case can help you take care of your past and future expenses.
 All it takes is a successful medical malpractice lawsuit.
 But the idea of suing probably doesn’t have you ready to break out your old high school pom poms and start cheering.
 You don’t have the time, the energy, or the money.